tom-draper/array-3d-viz/README.md

 ###  Mode 1: Run with a specified array file

-Place the array file (.json, .npy) in the data directory.
+Place the array file (.json, .npy) in the /data directory.

 ```
 node main <filename>